mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 * If your Windows 10 release version is **1809** or higher, and you are running **PowerShell 5.1** or higher, you already have SSH capabilities
 * This means that you can remotely connect to a server via PowerShell without any additional installations

-**If on a Windows OS earlier than Windows 10 1809 (Windows 7, 8, 8.1 etc), you'll have to enable ssh by installing the OpenSSH feature into powershell**
+**If on a Windows OS earlier than Windows 10 1809 (Windows 7, 8, 8.1 etc), you'll have to enable ssh by installing the OpenSSH feature into PowerShell**

 **Alternatively, a combination of FileZilla and PuTTY will work as well**